judithpatudith/blog/content/about/HashiCorp.md

 As the Education team grew I had the opportunity to move to a management track.
 Now I manage the Terraform Education team.

-- Created and monitored metrics dashboards to measure team's progress.
+- Created metrics dashboards to measure team's progress.
-- Defined the curriculum development plan to cover significant product features.
+- Defined the curriculum development plan to cover product features.
 - Codified a system to triage and prioritize incoming work.
-- Contributed to style guides, pull request templates, and other team tooling.
+- Contributed to style guides, PR templates, and other team tooling.
-- Oversaw a successful documentation restructuring and measured its impact.
+- Oversaw a documentation restructuring and measured its success.
-- Built-out the job description and interview loop for technical writers at HashiCorp.
+- Built-out the job description and interview for technical writers.
 - Coached team members through career transitions and growth.